Asafran92/Professional-README-Generator/Develop/NewReadME.md

   ### Installation

-  Please follow these instructions: none
+  Please follow these instructions:
+  None

   ### Usage Instructions

   Please follow these usage instructions
-  Use command line arguements to input answers
+  You may need a terminal or command line intergace to use

   ### Contribution Guidelines

   If you would like to contribute, here's how
+  None

   ### Test Instructions
-  If you would like to test, please follow these steps
+  If you would like to test, please follow these steps None

   ### Questions
   If you have any questions, you can reach me at